FusionAuth/fusionauth-site/site/_posts/2023-06-13-modeling-family-and-consents.md

 }
 ```

 Each of the above two functions asynchronously processes the `familyMembers` array into new objects that contain key information.
-Now you can implement the functions that make use of those objects.
+Here's the functions that make use of those objects.

 First is `buildFamilyArray()`, which filters key information from the object returned from `getUserProfiles` to build a view model to display.